 In establishing the overall approach to the Group audit, we determined the type of work that needed to be performed by members of the Group engagement team or by component auditors from member firms within the PwC Network operating under our instruction.
 Where the work was performed by component auditors, we determined the level of involvement necessary for us to have in the audit work at those components to be able to conclude whether sufficient, appropriate audit evidence had been obtained as a basis for our opinion on the financial statements as a whole.
-The Group engagement team was involved in the significant reporting entities in scope for Group reporting during the audit cycle.
-In light of the continued restrictions on travel as a response to COVID-19, the lead Group audit partner and other senior team members were involved throughout the year through the regular use of video conference calls and other forms of communication to direct and oversee the audit, including the remote review of the work of component teams.
+The Group engagement team was involved in the significant reporting entities in scope for Group reporting during the audit cycle through a combination of meetings, visits and conference calls.
+The lead Group audit partner and other senior team members undertook two visits to Hong Kong and were involved throughout the year in regular conference calls and other forms of communication to direct and oversee the audit.
+The lead Group audit partner and other senior team members also visited both Indonesia and Singapore during the year to oversee and review the work of component teams in those locations, along with regular communication through conference calls and remote review of the work of component teams.

-For five entities - Jardine Cycle & Carriage Limited (which includes PT Astra International Tbk), Hongkong Land Holdings Limited, Dairy Farm International Holdings Limited, Mandarin Oriental International Limited and Jardine Motors Group UK Limited ("Motors UK") - a full scope audit of the complete financial information was performed.
-The audit opinion for Dairy Farm International Holdings Limited contains a qualification for limitation of scope as it was not possible for an audit to be conducted over the results of Yonghui Superstores Co., Ltd, a significant associate of Dairy Farm International Holdings Limited.
-Such a qualification is not required to these financial statements given the significantly higher level of materiality.
-We also performed targeted specified procedures over certain balances within Zung Fu China and Zung Fu Hong Kong.
-These entities, together with procedures performed on central functions and at the Group level (on the consolidation and other areas of significant judgement), accounted for 95% of the Group's revenue, 88% of the Group's profit before tax, and 87% of the Group's underlying profit before tax.
+For five entities - Jardine Cycle & Carriage Limited (which includes PT Astra International Tbk), Hongkong Land Holdings Limited, DFI Retail Group Holdings Limited, Mandarin Oriental International Limited and Jardine Motors Group UK Ltd (Motors UK) - a full scope audit of the complete financial information was performed.
+The audit opinion of DFI Retail Group Holdings Limited contains a qualification on the comparability of the prior year results of Yonghui Superstores Co., Ltd, a significant associate of DFI Retail Group Holdings Limited.
+No such qualification is required to these financial statements given the significantly higher level of materiality.
+These entities, together with procedures performed on central functions and at the Group level (on the consolidation and other areas of significant judgement), accounted for 94% of the Group's revenue, 91% of the Group's profit before tax, 91% of the Group's underlying profit before tax and 94% of net assets.
 This gave us the evidence we needed for our opinion on the financial statements as a whole.